 The Associate of Arts degree in Economics includes coursework that aligns with specific lower-division major requirements for the Economics major at various universities within the University of California (UC) and California State University (CSU) systems.
-West Los Angeles College also offers an Associate Degree for Transfer in Economics and an Associate Degree for Transfer in Business Administration.
-Refer to the ADT section of this catalog for degree requirements.

 Students interested in transferring to a four-year college or university with a major in Economics may also consider the Associate of Arts degree in Liberal Arts and Sciences (Behavioral and Social Sciences emphasis).